-Dr. Lisa Durette, an assistant professor with UNLV's Kirk Kerkorian School of Medicine, serves as the founding director of the Child and Adolescent Psychiatry Fellowship.
+Dr. Lisa Durette, an assistant professor with the Kirk Kerkorian School of Medicine at UNLV, serves as the founding director of the Child and Adolescent Psychiatry Fellowship.
 Her research interests include trauma, particularly in foster care youth; child and teen mental health; and addiction treatment.

 Durette is board-certified in both general psychiatry and child and adolescent psychiatry by the American Board of Psychiatry and Neurology, as well as in addiction medicine by the American Board of Preventive Medicine.
 She has been awarded Distinguished Fellow distinction by both the American Academy of Child and Adolescent Psychiatry (AACAP) and the American Psychiatric Association.
 She serves as the Nevada delegate to the AACAP assembly, and sits on the organization's Advocacy Committee and the Adoption and Foster Care Committee.
 An advocate of children’s mental health, Durette was appointed to the Governor’s Commission of Behavioral Health.
 She also serves on the State of Nevada’s Children’s System of Care Behavioral Health Subcommittee, where she co-chairs the Workforce Development subcommittee.